DART-Laboratory/prov-graph/README.md

 The displayed nodes and links are derived from the audit logs from Zeek-Agent (attach github link) which contains process, socket, file, network, and attribution of socket with network events.
 Each of these events are stored in a seperate json log file.

-To use Zeek-Agent Visualizer you need to be connected to elasticsearch that is configured for Cross-Origin Resource Sharing (CORS).
+To use Zeek-Agent Visualizer you need to be connected to elasticsearch running with ajax API that is configured for Cross-Origin Resource Sharing (CORS) and a recent web browser to display the visualization.

 Each index in elasticsearch should have only one log file entry, each document in the table corresponds to a seperate log from a log file (e.g process.log containing process events).